ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ksysmgr pair ws VMRM-Dal10 pair=VMRM-wdc
 Workspace VMRM-Dal10 was paired with VMRM-wdc
 ```
-An output that is similar to the following example is displayed for (private plan/pod)
+An output that is similar to the following example is displayed for private cloud:
 ```
 ksysmgr pair ws SVT-SMALL-Q3.2-mano-GRS pair=SVT_3Q2_XSPoD_25
 Workspace SVT-SMALL-Q3.2-mano-GRS was paired with SVT_3Q2_XSPoD_25